-How Mountain Biking and Landscape Photography Shape My Perspective For Each Other
+How Mountain Biking and Landscape Photography Shape Each Other

 Mountain biking and landscape photography might seem like two different worlds, but for me, they’ve become inseparable.
 Whether it be hiking into remote places or pedaling up a grueling climb, it has transformed how I capture the outdoors.
 Every climb, every descent, every early wakeup, and all those frozen fingers and toes have added a new perspective to my photography and riding alike.